Worried your contractor cut some corners with roof flashing?

 When poor quality roofers leave the old flashing on, this will also prevent proper installation of ice and water shield.
 For proper installation, the ice and water shield needs to come right up to the edge of the roof.
 Once the ice and water shield is installed, then you can install flashing and any underlayments.

 Another issue with reusing edge flashing is the many sharp edges or points within older materials that can potentially cause holes and areas for water to get through.

 In the video, we discuss the edge flashing and the gutter apron of the roof.
 We recommend watching the clip to get a good visual of that part of the roof.

 While fireplaces are wonderful additions to a home, the chimney creates another opportunity for water to get in through your roof.
 If you have a chimney, then flashing is essential for ensuring that your home remains leak-free.
 Flashing will go along the side to ensure no leaks go behind the bricks or siding at that seam.

 When it comes to chimneys, we’ll remove the original flashing and replace it with newer, more reliable material.
 In the case of the chimney in the video, we ended up grinding the chimney down and set in some new metal so that the homeowners won’t have to worry about any leaks for quite some time.

 If you’re getting some roof renovation done and you have a chimney, make sure that the roofer you hire is experienced in dealing with replacing the flashing on and around chimneys.

 Instead, go with an experienced professional who knows how to take care of homes and keep them running smoothly.
-With the extreme winter weather Minnesota has had recently, you can’t afford to cut corners.
+With such extreme winter weather shifts in Minnesota, you can’t afford to cut corners.